 5. Can Alexa Control a Nest Thermostat?

 The good news is that a Nest Thermostat can control the temperature of your home without Wi-Fi.
-However, without Wi-Fi a Nest doesn’t have the smart thermostat functions that most people enjoy.
+However, being disconnected from Wi-FI means the Nest doesn’t have access to all the key features that most people enjoy.

 7. Are You Able to Lock a Nest Thermostat?

-Nest has a locking feature that allows a user to prevent others from adjusting the settings or changing the temperature outside of a preset range.
-This doesn’t lock in a specific temperature—a locked Nest will still continue to run the programmed settings—but simply prevents people from changing the settings.
+Users can lock the Nest to keep it from making any adjustments outside of a preset range.
+This doesn’t lock in a specific temperature—a locked Nest continues to use existing program settings—but simply prevents people from changing the settings.

 • Enter a 4-digit pin number you can remember, and then enter it twice.